Leading entrepreneur supports N.C. PSI to advance agriculture and enhance lives

-This highly successful entrepreneur and graduate of NC State’s Agricultural Business Management program worked hard and postured himself for success long before he even finished college.
+This highly successful entrepreneur and graduate of NC State’s Agribusiness Management program has worked hard and postured himself for success long before he even finished college.
 Since graduation, he has launched many businesses, three of them alone during a recent Thanksgiving weekend; and he is a bold decision maker who can often be heard saying, “We’ll make mistakes, but indecisiveness is not going to be one of them.”

 True to form, Canady was very decisive when asked to consider supporting the N.C.
 Plant Sciences Initiative (N.C.
 PSI).
 With little to no hesitation, he named a conference room in the NC State University Plant Sciences Building, N.C.
 PSI’s future headquarters, after the fully independent business he managed to start, build, and sustain with his own limited resources: Atticus.